Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 Degreasing and bleaching

 No matter how the skull is cleaned, fat remains in the bones, which gives them a yellow color, so the bones must be degreased.
-The easiest way is to soak the skull for 24 hours in pure gasoline, then immerse it in water and boil it quickly.
-In this case, fire safety measures are especially carefully observed.
+The simplest way is to soak the skull for 24 hours in pure gasoline, then immerse it in water and quickly boil it.
+In this case, fire safety measures are observed especially carefully.

 For bleaching, you can use a 30% solution of hydrogen peroxide (H 2 O 2).
-The skull is immersed in the solution, making sure that it does not get on the horns, keeping for 15 minutes (no more).
-Using a solution of hydrogen peroxide of this concentration should be extremely careful not to damage the skin of the hands and not burn the clothes.
+The skull is immersed in the solution, making sure that it does not get on the horns, keeping it for 15 minutes (no more).
+A hydrogen peroxide solution of this concentration must be used extremely carefully so as not to damage the skin of your hands or burn your clothes.
 The bleached skull is washed with water and dried.

-The third method of rapid bleaching is boiling the skull for 5–15 minutes (depending on the size of the skull) in a 25% ammonia solution (250 cm 3 per 1 liter of water).
+The third method of quick whitening is boiling the skull for 5–15 minutes (depending on the size of the skull) in a 25% solution of ammonia (250 cm 3 per 1 liter of water).
 Make sure that the horns do not touch the water.
 At the end of boiling, a 33% solution of hydrogen peroxide is applied several times to the hot bones with a brush and, without washing it off, the skull is dried.
-It is better to work with hydrogen peroxide in rubber gloves.
+It is better to work with hydrogen peroxide while wearing rubber gloves.

-The fourth method - the washed skull is covered with cotton wool or gauze soaked in a 7-10% hydrogen peroxide solution with the addition of 5 ml of 25% ammonia solution per 1 liter of water.
-Bleaching is carried out for 4-5 hours in a dark place.
+The fourth method is to cover the washed skull with cotton wool or gauze soaked in a 7–10% solution of hydrogen peroxide with the addition of 5 ml of a 25% ammonia solution per 1 liter of water.
+Bleaching is carried out for 4–5 hours in a dark place.

-Fifth method - the skull is soaked for 1-2 hours in water, then boiled for several minutes, after which it is taken out of the water, dried slightly and a 33% solution of hydrogen peroxide, mixed to a density of sour cream with fine chalk or magnesium powder, is placed on it. it in a dark, damp place for 10–24 hours.
+Fifth method - the skull is soaked for 1–2 hours in water, then boiled for several minutes, after which it is removed from the water, slightly dried and a 33% solution of hydrogen peroxide is applied to it, mixed until sour cream thick with fine chalk or magnesium powder, placed place it in a dark, damp place for 10–24 hours.
 Then the skull is washed with water and a brush, and dried in the sun.
 Make sure that this solution does not get on the horns.
-After bleaching, light cosmetics of the horns and skull are allowed, light horns can be slightly tinted with a weak solution of potassium permanganate or infusion of walnut shells, for this the shell is dipped in hot water and infused for several hours.
+After bleaching, light cosmetics of the horns and skull are allowed; light horns can be slightly tinted with a weak solution of potassium permanganate or an infusion of walnut shells; for this, the shells are dipped in hot water and left to infuse for several hours.

-It is necessary to tint the horns very carefully, since experts can give a discount for light horns during evaluation, and remove them from the competition for clumsily tinted horns.
+You need to tint the horns very carefully, since experts can give a discount for light-colored horns during the evaluation, and remove them from the competition for ineptly tinted ones.

-Covering the horns with varnish or other dyes is not allowed, otherwise they will not be allowed to participate in competitions and exhibitions.
+Coating the horns with varnish or other dyes is not permitted, otherwise they will not be allowed to participate in competitions and exhibitions.

-Before cosmetics, the skull should be tied in a plastic bag.
-The tips of the processes of deer antlers can be polished white with fine sandpaper.
-To give shine, dry horns are coated with a brush with paraffin or stearin dissolved in gasoline.
+Before applying cosmetics, the skull should be tied in a plastic bag.
+The tips of the deer's antlers can be polished white with fine sandpaper.
+To add shine, dry horns are brushed with paraffin or stearin dissolved in gasoline.
 After the solution has dried, the horns are polished to a shine with a shoe brush.

-In order to eliminate the roughness on the skull, it is polished with fine sandpaper and rubbed with chalk powder dissolved in denatured alcohol.
-Talc is applied to a cleanly rubbed bone and covered with a thin layer of a liquid solution of a colorless synthetic varnish or the bones are rubbed with cotton wool soaked in polish.
-Such varnishing is usually carried out on the skulls of predatory animals.
+In order to eliminate any roughness on the skull, it is polished with fine sandpaper and wiped with chalk powder dissolved in denatured alcohol.
+Talc is applied to a cleanly wiped bone and covered with a thin layer of a liquid solution of colorless synthetic varnish, or the bones are wiped with cotton wool soaked in polish.
+This type of varnishing is usually carried out on the skulls of predatory animals.

 Boar tusk processing

-To extract the fangs of a wild boar, a part of the animal's muzzle is sawn off between the eyes and fangs, as shown in Figure 69.
-This piece of muzzle must be at least three and a half times longer than the visible part of the lower fangs.
-The sawn off part is placed in a cauldron of cold water so that it is completely hidden under water.
-The water is brought to a boil and boiled over low heat for 2-3 hours.
-After boiling, the jaws with fangs are removed from the boiler and, not allowing them to cool, the fangs are removed.
-To avoid burns, use gloves or rags.
-The upper fangs are usually removed easily, and to extract the lower ones, they need to be pulled forward 3–5 cm, and then the jaw bones are carefully opened from the back so that the fangs come out freely.
-Then the fangs are placed in a cauldron of hot oily water until cool.
-They should not be left without water and washed with cold water.
-The fang, cooling in oily water, is saturated with fat and acquires a protective layer.
-After cooling, the nerves are removed from the fangs and the inner surface is wiped with cotton wool, dried in a humid and warm place to avoid cracking.
+To extract the tusks of a boar, a part of the animal’s muzzle is sawed off between the eyes and the tusks, as shown in Figure 69.
+This piece of the muzzle must be at least three and a half times longer than the visible part of the lower tusks.
+The sawn-off part is placed in a cauldron with cold water so that it is completely hidden under water.
+The water is brought to a boil and simmered over low heat for 2–3 hours.
+After cooking, the jaws with fangs are removed from the cauldron and, without allowing them to cool, the fangs are removed.
+To avoid getting burns, use mittens or rags.
+The upper fangs are usually removed easily, but to remove the lower ones, they need to be pulled forward 3–5 cm, and then carefully open the jaw bones from the back so that the fangs come out freely.
+Then the fangs are placed in a cauldron of hot, oily water until it cools.
+They should not be left without water and should not be washed with cold water.
+The fang, cooling in oily water, becomes saturated with fat and acquires a protective layer.
+After cooling, the nerves are removed from the fangs and the inner surface is wiped with cotton wool, dried in a damp and warm place to avoid cracking.

 After drying, the fangs are degreased with gasoline.
-It is recommended to fill the inside of the fangs with BF glue (any) and, holding it inside for 5–10 s, pour it out, repeating this two or three times at intervals of 30 minutes.
-Before this, the glue is heated in a bowl with warm water so that it pours out more easily.
-Instead of BF glue, the inside of the fangs can be filled with epoxy resin of the following composition: 80 parts of filler and 20 hardener.
-Instead of glue, the canine cavities can be filled with tweezers with cotton soaked in epoxy resin; after 12 hours, the glue hardens, giving them greater strength.
+It is recommended to fill the inside of the fangs with BF glue (any) and, after holding it inside for 5–10 s, pour it out, repeating this two or three times at intervals of 30 minutes.
+Before doing this, the glue is heated in a bowl with warm water so that it pours out more easily.
+Instead of BF glue, the inside of the fangs can be filled with epoxy resin of the following composition: 80 parts filler and 20 hardener.
+Instead of glue, the cavities of the fangs can be filled with tweezers with cotton wool soaked in epoxy resin; after 12 hours the glue hardens, giving them greater strength.

-So that the fangs do not deteriorate from changes in humidity, they can be covered with a thin layer of colorless synthetic varnish.
-Canine teeth cannot be bleached.
+To prevent fangs from deteriorating due to changes in humidity, they can be coated with a thin layer of colorless synthetic varnish.
+Fangs cannot be bleached.

 ALEX55555 05-03-2010 20:11

-fellow hunters, the jaw of a hooker is lying from last year, teach how to boil fangs ...
+fellow hunters, the jaw of a cleaver is lying there from last year, teach me how to boil the fangs...

 Petr...sh 05-03-2010 20:55

-I'm not an expert on wild boars at all, more on fangs.
+I’m not an expert on wild boars at all, more so on tusks.

-I know quite well about the tusk bear.
-I will tell you that when I took the maral trophy from the master, I saw boar tusks at the restoration.
+I know quite well about bear tusks.
+I’ll tell you that when I took the deer trophy from the master, I saw boar tusks being restored.
 To the question, what are they cracking?
 Yes.
 And very strongly.
-It seems that everything is correct, everything is done according to science and everything is expensive and the most, but they are cracking.
-And they burst, and with a screw, and, in every way.
+Everything seems to be correct, everything is done according to science and everything is expensive and the best, but they crack.
+And they burst, and with a screw, and for everything.

 And therefore.
-It is better to contact the master.
-Or stupidly fill with epoxy and paste into place.
+It's better to contact a specialist.
+Or simply fill it with epoxy and push it into place.

-I repeat, I am zero in this.
+I repeat, I am new to this.
 And my opinion is stupid.
-(I do it myself, and cover the cracks with auto-sealant)
+(I do this myself, and cover the cracks with auto sealant)

 SHULGA 07-03-2010 13:09

-I do this: I immerse in water (with a large supply of water) and, on low heat, boil for several hours.
-After that, having cooled in a natural way, I take out the fangs.
-There are moments when the fangs in the boiled jaw dangle freely, but cannot be removed even with effort, then the jaw is carefully destroyed with improvised means (it is convenient to “pinch off” a piece with pliers).
-You need to be MAXIMUM careful with the edges of the fangs (those in the jaw) - very delicate and fragile.
+I do this: immerse it in water (with a large supply of water) and, over low heat, simmer for several hours.
+After this, after cooling naturally, I take out the fangs.
+There are moments when the fangs in the boiled jaw dangle freely, but cannot be removed even with force, then the jaw is carefully destroyed using improvised means (it is convenient to “pinch off” a piece with pliers).
+You need to be MAXIMUM careful with the edges of the fangs (those in the jaw) - they are very delicate and fragile.

-Next, I treat the extracted fangs with a degreasing agent (you can use good gasoline for lighters), dry well in a NATURAL WAY.
+Next, I treat the extracted fangs with a degreaser (you can use good gasoline for lighters) and dry them well NATURALLY.
 Ready.

-Storage: I pour STAGES of zpoxide (the maximum possible liquid consistency), let it harden well.
-I process the outer side very thinly with the most ordinary superglue (it fills microcracks well and does not shine).
-I place it on a medallion - I attach it using thin straps-rings made of genuine leather.
-Preservation - ETERNAL, if every 3-5 years again thinly cover the outside with superglue.
+Storage: I fill it STEP by STAGE with the oxide (maximum possible liquid consistency), let it harden thoroughly.
+I treat the outer side very thinly with ordinary superglue (it fills microcracks well and does not shine).
+I place it on a medallion - I attach it using thin ring straps made of genuine leather.
+Preservation is ETERNAL, if once every 3-5 years you thinly cover the outside with superglue again.
 Appearance - NATURAL.

 ALEX55555 09-03-2010 10:19